SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/accum.md

 ## Examples

-**Requests by running total**.
+### Requests by running total
 With the accum operator, we can find the number of requests by a user as a running total.
 Running a query similar to:

 ```sql
 _sourceCategory=IIS/Access (Wyatt OR Luke)